miguelvalente/miguelvalentexyz/content/listening_to/c418/post.md

     >}}

 {{< words color="" shadow="1px 13px 5px rgba(60,95,36, 1)" lineHeight="1.5">}}
 In the highest flattest step.
 Among breeze.
 In the middle of the night.
 Surrounded by spiders and skeletons.
-Afraid looking for a torch.
+Afraid, looking for a torch.
 I hadn't slept.
 Chased.
 Running, evading and jumping.
 When I used to not care at all.
 Simpler.
 Way, lost too.
 The way here.
 Where too I care.
 For when I used to not care at all, lost in all, looking for the way home where healing could begin, I listened to a lullaby.
 {{</ words >}}

 {{< wordsShadow shadow="1px 1px 10px rgba(176,126,82, 1)" marginTop="-220px" lineHeight="1.5">}}